cqse/teamscale-jacoco-agent/agent/README.md

   ```bash
  echo `svn info --show-item url | egrep -o '/(branches|tags)/[^/]+|trunk' | egrep -o '[^/]+$'`:`LANG=C svn info --show-item last-changed-date | date -f - +"%s%3N"`
 ```
+- `teamscale-revision`: the source control revision (e.g. SVN revision or Git hash) that has been used to build the system under test.
+Teamscale uses this to map the coverage to the corresponding source code.
+For an alternative see `teamscale-revision-manifest-jar`.
+- `teamscale-repository` The repository id in your Teamscale project which Teamscale should use to look up the revision, if given.
+Not setting this option will lead to a lookup in all repositories in the Teamscale project.

 - `teamscale-revision-manifest-jar` As an alternative to `teamscale-revision` the agent accepts the repository revision provided in the given jar/war's `META-INF/MANIFEST.MF` file (for details see path format section above).
 The revision must be supplied as an main attribute called `Revision` (preferred) or as an attribute called `Git_Commit`, which belongs to an entry called `Git`.